Geesey Family Genealogical Research

 Conrad's descendants include a branch lead by Conrad's son, John Conrad Giese III, who moved to Blair County, Pennsylvania in the 1820s and 30s and founded the town of Geeseytown in Frankstown Township.
 Geeseytown has a modest-sized cemetery and a beautiful Lutheran Church along the main highway through town.
-David Geeey is in the process of preparing a history of Geeseytown that he will share with us upon completion.
+David L. Geeey has written a History of Geeseytown.

 John's descendants include a Keesey branch who migrated to Ohio, Indiana, and Iowa during the 1800s.
 Another Keesey branch remained in York County.
 An additional York County variation of the surname is Giesey.
 Mark's branch of this family moved to Frederick County, Maryland after the Civil War.